jkoshy01/VBA-Challenge/README.md

  Hard

    Used the solution that will include everything that was in the moderate

-  -Find the solution to locate the stock by using these three:
+  - Find the solution to locate the stock by using these three:

- -" Greatest % increase, " Greatest % Decrease" and the greatest total volume".
+ -  Greatest % increase, " Greatest % Decrease" and the greatest total volume".

  - "Remember to use the script that will run on every sheet".